FHeilmann/klipper/PD-TODO.md

 22. [ ] 22.
 Extra Documentation.
 Make sure to mention 3.3V voltage Levels

 23. [ ] 23.
 Create a document that shows how to connect a PanelDue to the rpi onboard UART

+24. [ ] 24.
+Have M408 detect "Paused" state so that PD can resume (note: Klipper is in "Ready" state)